-Atla MCP Server provides a standardized interface for LLMs to interact with the Atla API for state-of-the-art LLMJ evaluation.
-It enables you to evaluate LLM responses against specific criteria using Atla's evaluation models, returning detailed scores and critiques.
+The Atla MCP Server provides a standardized interface for LLMs to interact with the Atla API for state-of-the-art LLMJ evaluation.
+This server implementation enables models to access Atla's evaluation capabilities through the Model Context Protocol.

 Once you have uv

-installed, you can run the MCP server using uvx
+installed and your Atla API key ready, you can run the MCP server using:

 ATLA_API_KEY=<your-api-key> uvx atla-mcp-server